 Becoming a member of St. John the Baptist Parish is simple!
 If you are new to our community or if have been attending St. John the Baptist for awhile but have not yet become a member of our Parish, we invite and encourage you to register.
-Father Dosh, our Pastor, likes to meet personally with each family and register them himself, so that he can get to know you and your family as you become members of our parish family.
+Father Carlson, our Pastor, likes to meet personally with each family and register them himself, so that he can get to know you and your family as you become members of our parish family.

 The Procession of the Faithful at St. John’s

 It is for the spiritual development of our people, young and old, that we have instituted this procession at St. John’s in Excelsior.
-We ask that the entire congregation come forward at the Procession of the Faithful, under the direction of the ushers, beginning from the rear pews of the church, following the bread and wine.
+We ask that the entire congregation come forward at the Procession of the Faithful, under the direction of the ushers, beginning from the front pews of the church, following the bread and wine.
 There are baskets in the sanctuary designated for non-perishable food items and cleaning products (for the local food shelf) and layette items (for The Life Care Center), as well as for monetary offerings.